equinor/ert/docs/rst/manual/keywords/index.rst

 General overview
 ----------------

+The ERT application is started with two arguments:

+* the program mode {gui, cli, text, and shell} to launch ERT gui, ERT command line interface, ERT text mode and ERT shell mode, respectively.
+Shell and text are deprecated, use cli instead.
-The enkf application is started with a single argument, which is the name of the configuration file to be used.
-The enkf configuration file serves several purposes, which are:
+* the name of the configuration file.

+The ERT configuration file serves several purposes, which are:

 * Defining which ECLIPSE model to use, i.e. giving a data, grid and schedule file.
 * Defining which observation file to use.